 Thread and housing cover damaged from dirt and fouling!

-- ▶ Remove dirt (e.g. sand) on the thread of the covers and housing. - ► If you continue to encounter resistance when closing the cover, check the thread again for fouling.
+- ▶ Remove contamination (e.g. sand) from the threads of the cover and housing. - ► If you continue to encounter resistance when closing the cover, check the thread again for fouling.

 Housing thread